Essential house purchase documents

 - Building control certificates for any extensions or conversion works that may have been done to the property.

 - Buildings insurance policy details and contents insurance policy details.
-Buildings insurance will be required by your mortgage lender, but it is up to you if you decide to have contents insurance).
-See our guide on how to insure your home
+Buildings insurance will be required by your mortgage lender, but it is up to you if you decide to get contents insurance.
+Find out more with our guide on how to insure your home.

 - Survey.
 If you have had a buildings survey, it is useful to keep a copy of this to remind you what issues were raised/might need attention soon.